-Les is also a prolific speaker and author on the threat and impact of the LIBOR transition, and has successfully worked with clients to negotiate fair terms regarding LIBOR transition rates.
+Les is also a prolific speaker and author on the threat and impact of the LIBOR transition and has successfully worked with clients to negotiate fair terms regarding the LIBOR transition so as to ensure economic equivalence in the transition.

 In November 2011, he was named in the annual rankings of The Financial Times for his standout innovative work with Fannie Mae, Freddie Mac, Federal Housing Finance Agency and the US Department of the Treasury in connection with their $24 billion programs to stabilize the housing finance market.
 Les worked on an international toll bridge facility that was selected by the Institutional Investor as one of its deals of the year.